We don’t support this browser anymore.

 Aside from organic growth, it's acquisitions that take centre stage.
 Over the past 20 years, they’ve accounted for around two-thirds of the impressive 9% compounded annualised growth rate in revenue.
 It’s a highly fragmented market so there’s plenty of opportunity to snap up businesses with attractive margins at decent prices.

 We've been genuinely impressed by Bunzl's margin performance and remain supportive of the resilient portfolio and highly cash-generative model.
-In the short term, we're mindful that organic weakness puts a lot of pressure on acquisitions to do the hard work.
-Expect to see some further top-line declines before things stabilise.
+We're mindful that organic weakness puts a lot of pressure on acquisitions to do the hard work and expect top-line growth to be a near term challenge.

 Bunzl key facts